wp-plugins/demomentsomtres-wine-catalog/readme.txt

 We have used [Featured Image Widget](http://wordpress.org/plugins/featured-image-widget/) in some installs to show the featured product image in some installations.

 = History & Raison d’être =
-We were asked to build the winery website but it was a catalog and to achieve notoriety as the public and search engines.
+We were asked to build the [Castell d'Or winery's](http://www.castelldor.com/) website but it was a catalog and to achieve notoriety as the public and search engines.

 So we construct a solution of discard eCommerce pure Prestashop WooCommerce on because, well, we propose the design was very much in line of a printed catalog.